Skip to content

 Cesarean Section Case Rate

-When a cesarean delivery is medically necessary, PhilHealth covers a significantly higher case rate.
+When a cesarean delivery is medically necessary, PhilHealth covers a tiered case rate based on hospital classification (effective April 30, 2026):

-This amount is split between the hospital facility fee and the professional fee for the surgeon, anesthesiologist, and other attending physicians.
-The case rate applies regardless of whether the C-section was planned or performed as an emergency during labor.
+The lower end (₱58,000) applies at Level 1 community hospitals; the higher end (₱62,000) applies at Level 2 and Level 3 tertiary hospitals.
+PhilHealth has not yet released the implementing circular splitting the band — confirm the exact figure with your hospital's PhilHealth Insurance Officer at admission.
+The case rate is split between the hospital facility fee and the professional fee for the surgeon, anesthesiologist, and other attending physicians, and applies regardless of whether the C-section was planned or performed as an emergency during labor.

 Complicated Vaginal Delivery and Other Procedures